SergioAstudillo/signupForm-JS/README.md

 **_Notes:_**
 * The web is fully responsive.
 * There are 2 functional icons in every form:
-    * The clear button (it only shows if you focus on the email.)
+    * The clear button (it only shows if you focus on the email or fullname inputs.)
     * The show/hide dynamic icon to show or hide the passwords you're typing.
 * The project has more small details that you can check for yourself.
 * Feel free to contact me on Twitter if you want to talk about this project or something else: [My twitter.](https://twitter.com/SergioAstGonz)